 Appointment of Chair

-The first matter of business is to appoint the Chair.
-In accordance with the terms of reference, the Chair will be a Council CEO, making Andrew MacDonald the eligible member.
+In accordance with the terms of reference, the Chair shall be appointed by and from within the committee.

 Background to the Advisory Committee

 Since March 2018, the Legatus Group has been managing and reporting on regional CWMS Service Arrangements (focussed on the Legatus Group) through funding from the LGA CWMS Management Committee.
 Along with the annual regional CWMS forum the Legatus Group has developed a list of all systems, worked on common compliance issues, undertaken a report on a regional sludge processing viability and identified training programs as an area for resource sharing.